 In technical terms, the program is a Microsoft Outlook plug-in.
-It sits on top of the desktop application and digs into Outlook’s data, slicing and dicing it to emphasis your links with other people.
+It sits on top of the desktop application.
+Xobni digs into Outlook’s data, slicing and dicing it to emphasis your links with other people.

-Once the plug-in is loaded and data is synchronised, Xobni’s toolbar occupies the right hand side of Outlook’s main display providing contact information about the person who sent the incoming message.
+Once the plug-in is loaded and data is synchronised, Xobni’s toolbar occupies the right hand side of Outlook’s main display.
+It provides contact information about the person who sent the incoming message.

 You’ll see the person’s name at the top of the Xobni pane along with their photo if you’ve stored one in your Outlook Contacts.
-You’ll also find statistics on how often you have communicated with them and a rank – so you’ll know something about that person’s relative importance to you.
+You’ll also find statistics on how often you have communicated with them and a rank.
+That way you’ll know something about that person’s importance to you.